 About eight months into the Peachtree farm lease, William and his two cousins purchased 50 acres at Omata.
 Incredibly, they paid in cash, putting 80 gold sovereigns on the table.
 Apparently, the agent said it had been a long time since he had seen so much gold!
 Actually, the farm had been foreclosed and by paying cash simply meant that the mortgagee and mortgagors split the sovereigns to an acceptable level and, after scooping up the gold coins, went on their merry way.
 Cash was king and made for simple business.

-The Omata block was next door to where Harriet Matilda had settled, now married to John Litchfield Newman.
-When the Peachtree farm lease expired, William and the Morgan cousins lived with John and Harriet, working the two Omata farms together.
+The Omata block was next door to where Matilda had settled, now married to John Litchfield Newman.
+When the Peachtree farm lease expired, William and the Morgan cousins lived with John and Matilda, working the two Omata farms together.
 It must have been confusing at times with four men living in the house and working the land, two named John and two named William.

 They attempted a wheat crop but compared to the well developed farms in England, the crop was poor.
 In John Morgan’s papers he wrote: